 - Regularly review your savings – Saving is important.
 In fact, most people will recommend you build an emergency fund in case the unexpected happens, but what they won’t say is that you shouldn’t keep it all in cash savings.
 This is because that, in the long run, you may not be able to buy as much with your money as you could due to inflation which makes prices go up.
 But by putting your money into investments instead, you could help to protect your money from inflation.

 Honestly, how many times have you been told these tips below?
 They’re really common, but they may not be the best tips.
 Here’s why:

-- Stop buying coffee/lunch – this seems to be a common one, that £4 cup of coffee or Tesco meal deal every day is costing you thousands a year.
+- Stop buying coffee/lunch – this seems to be a common one, that a fancy drink from a coffee shop or Tesco meal deal every day is costing you thousands a year.
 But not spending money here is unlikely to mean that you suddenly have thousands spare at the end of each month.
 In fact, without a budget you’ll probably just spend this money elsewhere.

 - All debt is bad debt – this isn't always true, but it will depend on a number of things - such as the interest rate you're being charged, how long you're borrowing for, and the cost of repayments.
 Sometimes taking on debt can be a good thing, just make sure you're getting competitive rates and that your repayments don't become overwhelming.

 - Don’t buy conveniences or treats – similar to the coffee, is when people tell you not to ‘treat yourself’ when you get your pay cheque.
 But if you budget properly then you could allow yourself money for a little treat each month.
 After all, what’s the point of earning money if you can’t enjoy it?